bbehm/mysql-for-data-analytics-biz/README.md

 ---

 - To access and work with the MySQL databases I use [SequelPro](https://www.sequelpro.com/).
 [Here](https://gist.github.com/joeyklee/5ada6a254804c33dbebbca4161277836) you can find a good tutorial on how to set up MySQL with SequelPro using brew.
+Also, to avoid bugs download [this](https://sequelpro.com/test-builds) version of SequelPro.
 - Info on SQL statements can be found from the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/sql-statements.html).